Guidance on Documentation

 Here is a general list of documents that are typically used during Sustainalytics' ESG Risk Rating assessment process.
 This list is not exhaustive.
 You may submit other relevant supporting documents that are not listed here, as long as they meet Sustainalytics’ criteria.

-Please note that the information below is provided as guidance only and the final decision on whether to use a document rests with Sustainalytics' Research Team.
+Please note that the documents listed below are provided as examples only.
+The decision to use a document rests with the Morningstar Sustainalytics' Research Team.

 ---|---|